Customize Object Schema (BOD, JSON, ANY)

 3. API Connection Point

-From the list, select the option ION API
+From the list, select the option API

-in the connection tab, click the IMPORT button and select the CSV file of the service account.
-Watch the video below on how to create a service account
+In the Connection tab, click the IMPORT button and select the CSV file of the service account.

-To check that everything is OK, click the TEST button below the document tab.
-A pop-up form comes up, click again the TEST button and you receive the output of the API call
+A pop-up form comes up, click the TEST button again and you receive the output of the API call.

-Go to the data catalog to see the newly created object schema.
+Go to the Data Catalog to see the newly created Object Schema.

 4. Object Schema